knice/inquiry.ucsc.edu/source/_articles/2020-21/living-history.md

 Julien**](https://danm.ucsc.edu/people/isaac-julien).
 Using
-innovative new and emerging media techniques and technologies that bring his historical subjects to life, Julien aims for others to see them---now including the lifelong activist Douglass---as he does, through a lens of 21st-century sensibility and perspective.
+innovative new and emerging media techniques and technologies that bring his historical subjects to life, Julien aims for others to see them&mdash;now including the lifelong activist Douglass&mdash;as he does, through a lens of 21st-century sensibility and perspective.

 "I'm very interested in how we can look at these past figures and contemporize them for a whole new audience," said the moving-image artist, known globally for his path-breaking work in films and video installation.
-To do this in the recently exhibited *[Lessons of the Hour---Frederick Douglas](https://www.isaacjulien.com/projects/37/)s*, Julien included disparate elements, sometimes all simultaneously: visualizations of the famous abolitionist in some of his most poignant
+To do this in the recently exhibited *[Lessons of the Hour&mdash;Frederick Douglas](https://www.isaacjulien.com/projects/37/)s*, Julien included disparate elements, sometimes all simultaneously: visualizations of the famous abolitionist in some of his most poignant